 - Once you are finished reading, show the three anchor charts from the worksheets.

 - Model completing each one, sharing your thinking aloud.

 Guided Practice/Interactive Modeling(25 minutes)

-- If your students need more practice before working independently, have them work in groups or pairs to read a short story together and verbally fill in the Tell Me More worksheet together.
+- Have students work in groups or pairs to read the short story Jack and the Beanstalk together and verbally fill in the Tell Me More worksheet together.